mikkelee/MEOverlayView/README.markdown

 Build & run MEOverlayView.app for an example of the functionality.
 In the example, the data source and delegate are the same object, but that is not necessary, as long as they have access to the same set of objects, all should work fine.
 Try changing the delegate setup in MEOverlayController's awakeFromNib to see different behaviors.

-All coordinates are in the image's coordinate system.
+All coordinates are in the image's coordinate system (except those in the NSEvents, you must handle those yourself if you need to).

 ## Informal protocols ##